Intervue/Data-structures-algorithms-for-interviews/README.md

 - Two nodes in a tree are siblings if they are at the same level and have same parent, are cousins if they are at same level but do not have same parent
 - O(1) means time complexity or space complexity is not dependent on the input size
+- One string is rotation of the other, if one of the rotations of one string matches the other one.

 # C Programming - Topic1: Introduction